 You will write a few python functions for practice with the language.
 In part 1, all functions will use the INPUT function to get input data from the user and the PRINT function to display output to the user.
 All of the functions from part 1 and part 2 will appear in the same file, HW1.py.
 In your HW1.py file, also include a comment at the top with your name, section, GTID/Email, and your collaboration statement.
 After the comment, write each of the following functions.
-You must named functions exactly as specified in this document, and your input and output must exactly match the given examples.
+You must name each function exactly as specified in this document, and your input and output must exactly match the given examples.

-- 1. WindowsToLinux

-- 2. coneSurfaceArea

-- 3. changeMaker
+- 1. mmHgToPSI - 2. changeMaker

-- 4. caloriesBurned

-Function Name: WindowsToLinux Parameters: None Return Value:
+Function Name: mmHgToPSI Parameters: None Return Value: None

-- 1. Write a user-interactive function to convert Windows to Linux.
-The conversion equation is as follows: 1 Windows is 90 Macs, while 1 Linux is 9200 Macs. - 2.
-Get the number of Windows from the user; make sure to use a descriptive prompt so the user knows what to enter (e.g. "Enter number of Window Machines").
+- 1. Write a user-interactive function to convert mmHg to PSI.
+The conversion equation is as follows: 1 psi is equal to 51.71492 millimeter of mercury (mmHg) - 2.
+Get the number of mmHg from the user; make sure to use a descriptive prompt so the user knows what to enter (e.g. "Enter mmHg").
 You may assume that the user will enter a valid float (e.g. 34.4) and do not have to do error checking. - 3.
-Convert the number entered by the user to Linux Machines using the conversion information above. - 4.
-Print the calculated number of Linux Machines (including fractional Linux's); be sure to add a label to the display value so the user knows what the value means (e.g. display "35 Linux's" instead of just 35) - 5.
-Error Check: 500 Window's should be 4.891304347826087 Linux's.
+Convert the number entered by the user to PSI using the conversion information above. - 4.
+Print the calculated PSI (including fractional components); be sure to add a label to the display value so the user knows what the value means (e.g. display "35 PSI" instead of just 35) - 5.
+Error Check: 1324 millimeter of mercury (mmHg) is equal to 25.6019 psi

-Function Name: coneSurfaceArea Parameters:
+Function Name: changeMaker Parameters: None